PSE Razorback Recurve Bow Review | 62 Inch. Takedown Bow

 However, it is better to use it for recreational target archery or beginner shooting practice.

-Once you setup it correctly and use the correct arrow size you will find this bow hit the target smoothly without or a little vibration feel in hand.
+Once you setup it correctly and use the correct arrow size, you will find this bow hit the target smoothly without or a little vibration feel in hand.

 It is also a quiet bow; if you attach silencer in the string, it will make hushed during shooting.
-Therefore, the lightweight, durable bow will be an excellent choice for the beginners.
+Therefore, the lightweight, durable bow will be an excellent choice for beginners.

 PSE Razorback does not supply any accessories with its package, but the riser of this bow comes with the pre-drilled condition to allow arrow rest or stabilizer.
 As arrow rest is an essential part especially for the beginner, you should buy them from the market or order online from amazon.

 Razorback set up with a string – Dacron 14 strand, but it will not supply any knocking point.
-If you want some improved version string with knocking point, then it is not a big deal to purchase them separately.
+If you want some improved version string with a knocking point, then it is not a big deal to purchase them separately.